Why does the University have an Interpersonal Violence and Sexual Misconduct Policy?

 • Any collecting, creating, viewing, and/or distributing of pornography/sexual images of those under the age of eighteen (18)

-The Assistant Director of Equal Opportunity & Regulatory Compliance
+The Director of Regulatory Compliance

 For more information, please review the University’s Interpersonal Violence and Sexual Misconduct Policy.